 Other Hollies for the Garden

-Our evergreen American holly tree, Ilex opaca, is native to the southeastern U.S. This statuesque stunner grows slowly to a mature size of 40′ to 50′ tall and 20′ to 30′ wide.
+Our evergreen American holly tree, Ilex opaca, is native to the eastern half of the U.S., including Indiana.
+This statuesque stunner grows slowly to a mature size of 40′ to 50′ tall and 20′ to 30′ wide.
 It prefers the same sun and soil conditions as Ilex x meserveae, although we find it to be a bit more tolerant of our alkaline soil than the hybrids are.
 It attracts birds and butterflies, and it’s deer resistant!
 Plant it in groups of three or four to ensure enough pollination to get the berries.

 The ivy you’re most likely to see growing nearby is English ivy (Hedera helix).
 For years it’s been used as a tough ground cover, but now it is classified as an invasive plant.
 It will grow over nearly anything, clinging to walls and trees with little rootlets.